 Special Postbaccalaureate Premedical Programs: During every professional school application cycle, there are students who find themselves searching for alternatives to medical or dental school that would enhance their academic record and preparedness for application (or reapplication).
 If you are interested in exploring these programs that are designed to assist individuals who already have Bachelor's degrees with application to medical or dental school, go to http://services.aamc.org/postbac/ .
 You should also explore program options by visiting medical, dental, etc. school websites.
 For more information, please attend all group and individual meetings planned for premedical students, check emails from the Premedical Office daily, and visit the Premedical Office regularly.

 Required Coursework for Medical, Dental, etc. School: Although most students at Xavier are enrolled in majors which ensure that they take the minimum required courses to apply to medical, dental, etc. school, be advised that some schools may require ADDITIONAL coursework that may not be required for your current major.
-It is IMPERATIVE that you review the Medical School Admission Requirements (MSAR) book and similar publications periodically (you may also check the schools' websites) to make sure that you have taken or will take ALL required courses for the schools you plan on applying to.
+It is IMPERATIVE that you review the Medical School Admission Requirements (MSAR) online tool and similar resources for other health professions schools periodically (you may also check the schools' websites) to make sure that you have taken or will take ALL required courses for the schools you plan on applying to.

 Finally, don't forget the two supplements to this document: Schools To Which XU Students Should Apply Based on State of Residence and Special Info for Students from CA, LA, MS or TX.